Georgia Digital Nomad Visa-Free in 2025 (Best & Hassle-Free)

 183-Rule for Tax

-The Georgia digital nomad visa-free program offers a unique tax benefit for remote workers who spend significant time there.
+The Georgia digital nomad visa-free program offers a unique tax benefit for remote workers who spend a significant amount of time there.
 If you reside within Georgia’s borders for at least 183 days, or roughly half the year, within any consecutive 12-month period, you automatically qualify as a tax resident.

 This process does not require a complex application or extensive paperwork.
 Once you meet the 183-day threshold, you can take advantage of the tax benefits for that entire year.